 In order to achieve this boost, the turbocharger uses the exhaust flow from the engine to spin a turbine, which in turn spins an air pump.
-The turbine in the turbocharger spins at speeds of up to 150,000 rotations per minute (rpm) -- that's about 30 times faster than most car engines can go.
-And since it is hooked up to the exhaust, the temperatures in the turbine are also very high.
+The turbine in the turbocharger usually spins at speeds between 80,000 and 200,000 rotations per minute (rpm) — that's up to 30 times faster than most car engines can go.
+And since it is hooked up to the exhaust, the turbine also runs at very high temperatures.